-- You cannot use the procedure in this section to connect the debugger to a running program (see Section 9.8.2). - To run a program under debugger control over a network link, you must use the debugger client/ server interface.
-See Section 9.9 for more information.
+- You cannot use the procedure in this section to connect the debugger to a running program (see Section 9.8.2, "Starting the Debugger After Interrupting a Running Program"). - To run a program under debugger control over a network link, you must use the debugger client/ server interface.
+See Section 9.9, "Starting the Motif Debug Client" for more information.